 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.

-File closes at VERY HIGH.
+File closes at ULTRA.
 Book direct three to four months out; three rooms makes this genuinely scarce.
 Skip if a large-property amenity slate matters; this one ships rooms and a sightline only.